 When our doors first opened in 1882, Children’s Home of Northern Kentucky operated as an orphanage in the truest sense of the word.
-Our Home served as a safe haven for war orphans and kids with parents unable to provide the basic necessities of food, clothing, and shelter.
-But as the need for orphanages waned across the United States in the 1970s, we turned our attention to what was fast becoming a community need – residential treatment for abused, neglected, and at-risk youth.
+The agency served as a safe haven for war orphans and kids with parents unable to provide the basic necessities of food, clothing, and shelter.
+But as the need for orphanages waned across the United States in the 1970s, we turned our attention to what was fast becoming a community need – residential treatment for youth experiencing abuse, neglect, addiction, or other trauma.

 Private Child Care (PCC) Residential Treatment

 Launched in 1980 and still in operation today, our PCC residential treatment program serves boys who are between 7 and 17 years old.
 These young residents are in state custody due to abuse and neglect in their families of origin, and they’ve been placed at CHNK by Kentucky’s Department for Community Based Services (DCBS).

 Many of the youth in this program experience behavioral health issues (e.g., aggression, impulse control, sexual acting out) caused by adverse childhood experiences.
 Our employees provide them with therapeutic interventions needed to recover from past trauma.
 These interventions include individual and group therapy.
 Also, if permitted by DCBS, we offer family therapy to clients, as well as family visits, phone calls, and/or home visits.

 Youth in PCC Residential Treatment live on either our Devou Park campus or our second residential treatment campus in Burlington, Kentucky.
 Each campus offers family-style cottages for this program.
 Trained residential treatment specialists, shift leaders, and case managers work together as a team to oversee daily cottage life, and a recreational therapist ensures youth in treatment have healthy extracurricular opportunities that advance social skills, build self-esteem, improve communication skills, and develop independent living skills.